ege621/data-augmentation-for-timeseries/README.md

 Mind the structure of your folders and dataset file extensions.
 This pipeline will search for X and y under a folder called dataset, and it will search purely for previously saved numpy arrays with the extension .npy.
 It will save as .npy also.

+You can try with a dummy dataset that I provided.
+Be sure to adjust your folder structure as described in the previous step.